nmajorov/camel-netty-udp-consumer-fuse/ReadMe.md

 		^C

+Curerntly it's listen on the localhost and port 1234.
+To use multicast ip and other port please change the **features.xml** file.
-I test it with ruby command, but you can send with any language somwthing on udp port 1234:
+I test it with ruby command, but you can send with any language something on port 1234:

 			nikolajrovsmbp4:~ nmajorov$ irb